 The Department posted draft proposed rules on the WDFW website for two 30-day review and comment periods.
 The first comment period was prior to the June Fish and Wildlife Commission meeting and the second period was offered during the month of August.
-The Department also collected public testimony at the June 12-13, 2015 Commission meeting and public hearing.
-The Department also met with and/or received written input from key stakeholders including Washington Farm and Forestry Association, Washington Farm Bureau, Washington Forest Protection Association, Washington Cattlemen's Association, Washington Trapper's Association, Conservation Northwest, Defenders of Wildlife, The Center for Biological Diversity, and other key organizations.
+The Department also collected public testimony at the June 12-13, 2015 Commission meeting and public hearing and the September 18-19 Commission meeting and hearing.
+In addition, the Department met with and/or received written input from key stakeholders including the Stillaguamish and Muckleshoot tribes, Washington Farm and Forestry Association, Washington Farm Bureau, Washington Forest Protection Association, Washington Cattlemen's Association, Washington Trapper's Association, Conservation Northwest, Defenders of Wildlife, The Center for Biological Diversity, and other key organizations.

-Through these actions, the Department learned about concerns landowners and producers have related to protection of their property and understanding the resources available to them to protect their property or be compensated for losses.
+Through these actions, the Department learned about concerns related to wise wildlife management, protection of property, understanding the resources available to landowners to protect their property or opportunities to be compensated for losses.
 Additionally, the department learned about significant concerns for landowner, producer, and agency accountability surrounding conflict mitigation measures, and concerns about ensuring wildlife conflict management does not negatively impact endangered species recovery and wildlife conservation in general.